 Had a hectic busy week of school and playdates?
 Schedule a quiet Saturday for a walk in the woods and some baking before hitting the sofa for movie cuddles.

 Plan for extra time

-We know as adult that we need to plan in extra time for activities with kids but we rarely actually account for this and continue at adult speed dragging (sometimes literally) our children behind us.
+We know as adults that we need to plan in extra time for activities with kids but we rarely actually account for this and continue at adult speed, dragging (sometimes literally) our children behind us.

 Protect the bedtime calm down